-Recommended prerequisites: Completion of a 300- or 400-level course in statistics, completion of ACCC's “Introduction to SAS/SPSS” and “Linear Multiple Regression"; OR equivalent knowledge acquired through academics and/or workplace experience.
+Recommended prerequisites: Completion of a 300- or 400-level course in statistics, completion of ACCC's “Introduction to SAS/SPSS” and “Linear Multiple Regression” workshops; OR equivalent knowledge acquired through academics and/or workplace experience.
 Comfort with using a syntax programming language.

-Logistic Regression is the third-leg of the mathematically logical triangle, which includes Linear Regression and ANOVA.
 This class will cover Logistic Binary Regression, which is employed to build predictive models when the outcome of research interest is dichotomous (e.g., “patient died/survived” or “customer purchased/didn’t purchase”).
-Like the Linear Regression and ANOVA workshops, this class is comprised of hands-on, applied, SPSS or SAS programming exercises.
-To instill the course with “real world” context and also provide a sense of topical continuity, all instruction will revolve around the same dataset: an authentic medical-trauma research study.
+This class is comprised of hands-on, applied, SAS programming exercises.
+To instill the course with “real world” context, all instruction will revolve around the same dataset.

-Recommended prerequisites: completion of 400-level statistics classes, an aptitude for and an interest in multivariate statistical testing; and, a level of competency writing SPSS or SAS programming language which is equivalent to having completed the other four ACCC-sponsored SPSS or SAS workshops.
+Recommended prerequisites: completion of 400-level statistics classes, an aptitude for and an interest in multivariate statistical testing; and, a level of competency writing SAS programming language which is equivalent to having completed the other four ACCC-sponsored SAS workshops.